droidian/porting-guide/kernel-compilation.md

 * A Halium-compliant kernel defconfig
 * Docker

-If you do not have a Halium-compliant kernel yet you can try modifying the defconfig as suggested in [Kernel adaptation](#kernel-adaptation) later in the guide.
+If you do not have a Halium-compliant kernel yet you should modify your kernel's configuration as suggested in [Kernel adaptation](#kernel-adaptation) later in the guide.

 Package bring-up
 ----------------